feinjr/SMASHtoolbox/readme.md

 loadSMASH -program SIRHEN % add SIRHEN to the path SIRHEN % launch the program
 ```
-Programs usually involve lots of functions, but only a few of them (usually one) are available to end user.
+Programs usually involve many function files, but only a few of them (usually one) are available to end user.
 In this example, that function is defined in the file "SIRHEN.m".